capedium/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Change the working directory to the foler containing the "run_analysis.R" file using code:

-	# you need to change the path into your own path
 	setwd("path/to/your/folder")

 5. Run the "run_analysis.R" script in R.